asterisk/documentation/docs/Development/Roadmap/AstriDevCon.md

 ### Location

-AstriDevCon will be held virtually on June 16th on [Sangoma Meet](https://meet.sangoma.com/AstriDevCon).
+AstriDevCon will be held virtually, next date TBD on [Sangoma Meet](https://meet.sangoma.com/AstriDevCon).

 Registering for AstriDevCon
 ---------------------------